SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Managing Device Software

 Device capability to manage and deploy software packages to the device.
-For details and examples, compare `software` section in the [documentation](https://cumulocity.com/api/#section/Device-management-library/Device-information).
+For details and examples, compare [c8y_SoftwareList](https://cumulocity.com/api/10.10.0/#section/Device-management-library/Device-information) section in the documentation .

 Note: _Firmware Management_ and _Software Management_ are handled separately in Cumulocity IoT and follow different concepts.
 A device can support one ore both capabilities.